Nominations for the 2022 National Police Bravery Awards will open on 1 February 2022.

 The National Police Bravery Awards will be presented in Canberra on 21 September 2022.

 The Australian Police Bravery Awards is an award for police by police, that transcends state and jurisdictional divides; making the recipients truly national heroes.

 Click here to see Australia’s police in action.

 Schedule for Awards –

-The third annual Australian Police Bravery Awards will be presented at a formal dinner on Wednesday 16 September 2020 at the National Museum of Australia.
+The fifth annual Australian Police Bravery Awards will be presented at a formal dinner on Wednesday 21 September 2022 at the National Museum of Australia.

 Sponsorship Opportunities –

 Sponsorship packages are now available for the National Police Bravery Awards click here for more information.

 The 2020 and 2021 winners of the National Police Bravery Awards will be announced at the Award Ceremony on 21 September 2022.